mike247/funda/README.md

 ```

 ## To Run
-After going through project setup, to compile and hot load the front end run
+After going through project setup, to build and serve the front end run
 ```
 npm run serve
 ```